 Unlike the majority of cloud website builders, where the changes are made in the online regime, the software makes it possible to make the edits directly in the program and update a website through FTP.
 This also requires specific skills, experience and hosting.
 What’s important, Adobe Muse allows creating responsive websites as well as those with fixed width.
 The choice depends upon your web building purposes and preferences.

 Muse additionally offers such features as automatic text synchronization, right-to-left language support, Typekit premium web fonts as well as self-hosted web fonts, new contemporary third-party widgets that make it possible to integrate blogs and online stores to your websites etc.

 All in all, the editor of the system combined with Photoshop functionality cannot but ensures decent result.
 You just need to know how to make use of all the tools and features the platform offers.

 - Webflow.
 Webflow is a visual CMS and a blogging platform at a time.
 The system currently offers customizable forms, drop down menus, multiple web design components, tabs, HTML/CSS sliders and carousels, HTML embedding option, Google maps integration, social media sharing option, lightbox elements, responsive website navigation and more.
 These features are more than enough to ensure flexible and convenient web building process.

-Being a contemporary CMS, Webflow allows using dynamic content sorting and filtering, form submission reviewing, template customization etc. The system makes it possible to add clients to edit and update website content in mutual collaboration.
+Being a contemporary CMS something like WordPress, Webflow allows using dynamic content sorting and filtering, form submission reviewing, template customization etc. The system makes it possible to add clients to edit and update website content in mutual collaboration.
 There is also a white labeling option, which makes it possible for a client to use the system under unique brand, thus building customer trust and loyalty.